-Also recognized as one of Tennessee’s preeminent appellate lawyers, Mr. Capparella has handled more than 150 appeals in state and federal courts.
+Recognized as one of Tennessee’s preeminent appellate lawyers, Mr. Capparella has handled more than 400 appeals in state and federal courts.
 In 2016, he was elected to membership in the American Academy of Appellate Lawyers.
-Named the Best Lawyers® 2014 Nashville Appellate Practice “Lawyer of the Year,” he leads the firm’s appellate practice team which manages civil, domestic, and criminal appeals throughout Tennessee.
+Named the Best Lawyers® 2020 Nashville Personal Injury for Plaintiffs “Lawyer of the Year,” he leads the firm’s appellate practice team which manages civil, domestic, and criminal appeals throughout Tennessee.
 As a consultant, Mr. Capparella regularly assists trial practitioners, providing services ranging from trial court preparation to handling of the entire appeal.

 He also serves as the editor and contributing author for the Nashville Bar Association’s Appellate Practice Handbook.
 He is co-author of the Tennessee Practice Volume 17 on Comparative Fault, published by Thomson Reuters.
 He has been an instructor of legal writing at Vanderbilt University School of Law and has taught advanced legal writing at the Nashville School of Law.
 He served as an editor for the Tennessee Tort Law Letter, a monthly report of leading tort cases published by M. Lee Smith Publishers, for more than 20 years.

 Mr. Capparella is a member of the Nashville and Tennessee Bar Associations and the Tennessee Association of Justice.
 He has served as chair of the appellate practice committee of the Nashville Bar Association and was a barrister in the Nashville Chapter Harry Phillips American Inn of Court.
 Mr. Capparella has been recognized by the Nashville Business Journal as “Best of the Bar,” as one of Business TN magazine’s “150 Best Lawyers,” and he has been named a Mid-South Super Lawyer.
 He has an AV® Peer Review Rating from Martindale-Hubbell.
-He has been selected by his peers for inclusion in Best Lawyers, where he has been recognized for his practice in the fields of appellate practice, insurance law, and personal injury law.
+He has been selected by his peers for inclusion in Best Lawyers in America©, where, for the 2018 edition, he is listed in the fields of appellate practice, insurance law, and personal injury law.